-Are you mixing benzos and alcohol together with the hopes of creating new or different high?
+Are you mixing benzos and alcohol together with the hopes of creating a new or different high?
 For those who mix substances like this together, the goal is often to get a better result – a more eutrophic high or sensation.
 Yet, mixing these drugs together can be very dangerous.
 It can increase the risk of dependency and can create life-threatening outcomes.
 At Rockland Recovery Treatment Center, we want to ensure this does not happen to you.
-Our experienced counselors and therapists can help anyone struggling with drug or alcohol addiction.
+Our experienced counselors and therapists can help anyone struggling with drug or alcohol addiction through our alcohol addiction treatment program.

 What Happens When You Mix Benzos and Alcohol?